Jose Chung's From Outer Space: Plot

-As Mulder remembers it, that night he found Schaefer, in a dazed state, walking naked down a highway in Klass County.
-After getting him some clothes, Mulder takes Schaefer to a diner, where the pilot explains that he and his partner were dressed as aliens while flying a secret U.S. military vehicle designed to resemble a UFO.
-He thinks that he, his partner, and the two teenagers were abducted by real aliens in a real UFO, but Schaefer is also unsure if his surroundings are real or a hallucination, and he tells Mulder that he may not even exist himself, as he cannot be sure.
-His superiors soon come to take him away; before leaving the diner with the military officer, he tells Mulder that "I'm a dead man."
-The diner's cook, however, has a different version of the story.
-He tells Jose Chung that Mulder was in the diner by himself that night with no one else, and that he kept asking the cook strange questions about UFOs and alien abductions while ordering piece after piece of sweet potato pie.
+The episode then cuts back to Chung's interview with Scully.
+According to Scully, after the autopsy, Mulder found Schaefer in a dazed state, walking naked down a local highway.
+After getting him some clothes, Mulder then took Schaefer to a diner, where the pilot explained that he and his partner had been dressed as aliens while flying a secret U.S. military vehicle designed to resemble a UFO.
+Schaefer confessed that he, his partner, and the two teenagers had been abducted by real aliens in a real UFO.
+Suddenly, Schaefer's superiors arrived and took him away.
+(At this point, Chung interrupts Scully and reveals that the diner's cook told him a different version of the story: According to cook, Mulder visited the diner alone and kept asking the cook strange questions about UFOs while ordering piece after piece of sweet potato pie.)